serokell/blog-posts/Alex and Happy Part 2/article.md

 Even though this code works, it leads to some undesirable repetition.
 Notably, we repeat two productions for accepting an optional type annotation.
-Thankfully, Happy allows for _parameterized productions_, which you can think of as being similar to a function taking parsers as arguments.
+Thankfully, Happy allows for _parameterized productions_, which you can think of as being similar to functions taking parsers as arguments.

 Let us define a utility called `optional`: